gaetanfacchinetti/DensityFlows.jl/docs/src/api_coupling.md

 ## Axes

-Axes define and manipulate dimensions on which the [`AffineCouplingElement`](@ref) operates.
+Axes define and manipulate dimensions on which the [`CouplingLayer`](@ref) operates.
 Some dimensions are left unchanged while the others undergo an affine transformation.

 ```@docs
-AffineCouplingAxes
+CouplingAxes
 ```

 Axes can be manipulated with the following functions.